Māori and Pasifika young entrepreneurs spend their school holidays navigating a 36-hour One NZ Business Challenge

 Book now

-The initiative, sponsored by One NZ, alongside Pacific Business Trust, and New Zealand Māori Tourism, is designed to immerse Māori and Pasifika taiurua (students) in three days of enterprise-focused activities to connect, collaborate and learn.
+The initiative, sponsored by One NZ, alongside Pacific Business Trust, and New Zealand Māori Tourism, is designed to immerse Māori and Pasifika tauira (students) in three days of enterprise-focused activities to connect, collaborate and learn.
 The programme is a fusion between the organisation’s flagship programme, ‘Young Enterprise Scheme,’ and a fast-paced startup weekend.

 In teams, the students were hosted by1 of 7 New Zealand companies; One NZ, ARA Journeys, Spark Foundation, Deloitte,Grid Auckland, Pacific Business Trust and Ngahere Communities who mentored thestudents as they tackled ‘The One NZ Business Challenge’.
 Students werechallenged to create a business leveraging technology and innovation to build aresilient food system, improving any aspect of the food supply chain with theaim to address and alleviate the burden of food insecurities for whanau inAotearoa.